jdi-docs/jdi-light/source/includes/_tutorial.md

 As Next step we will create one common test scenario and put User as parameter for it. <br/>
 And the last thing is just link our test to dataprovider method using **@Test** annotation parameters.<br/>
 Thats it!
 If we run this one scenario we will get 3 tests that validate different cases of failed login.<br/>
+In this way you can easily manage same scenarios with different test data, increase testing coverage, add new data sets or update them without changing tests<br/>
 So simple!

 ### UI Elements on Contact Form